sirodoht/parallel-rank-sort/README.md

 # Parallel Rank Sort

-`SeqRankSort.java` is a C-like implementation of rank sort.
+`SeqRankSort.java` is a C-like sequential implementation of rank sort.
 Demonstrated with a sample reversed array of 10 integers.

 `ParallelRankSort.java` uses command line arguments for problem size and number of threads to use.
 It divides the array to be sorted into equal[1] blocks, which are then divided to each thread.
 The work of each thread is to calculate the position of each element in the (`result`) array.